‘Grey’s Anatomy’ Star Camilla Luddington Marries Matthew Alan In Intimate Ceremony

-Camilla Luddington – who is known best for her role as Dr. Jo Wilson Karev in the long-running ABC medical drama Grey’s Anatomy – officially tied the knot with her boyfriend Matthew Alan.
+Camilla Luddington – who is best known for her role as Dr. Jo Wilson Karev in the long-running ABC medical drama Grey’s Anatomy – officially tied the knot with her boyfriend, Matthew Alan.

 Alan, who is also an actor with roughly 40 credits attached to his resume, is known most recently for his appearance on Hulu’s Castle Rock.

-According to an exclusive report by People Magazine, Luddington and Alan celebrated their love for each other during an intimate ceremony in California while surrounded by 70 of their friends and family members.
+According to an exclusive report by People, Luddington and Alan celebrated their love for each other during an intimate ceremony in California while surrounded by 70 of their friends and family members.

 Jessica Capshaw – who is known for her role as Arizona in Grey’s Anatomy – was one of the guests at her former co-star’s wedding.

-Camilla told People Magazine the one thing she wanted more than anything for her wedding ceremony was to be able to see the ocean during the ceremony.
+Camilla told People the one thing she wanted more than anything for her wedding ceremony was to be able to see the ocean during the event.

 “We’re just ready to do the d*** thing.
 We kind of already feel married because we have a 2-year-old.
 But there’s something romantic to us about solidifying that family unit by having the ceremony and actually having Hayden present.
 To be honest, I’m just excited to get into that new normal of married life.”

 Unfortunately for fans hoping to see some snapshots from the intimate ceremony, the Grey’s Anatomy star has not taken to social media to mention her wedding or to share any of the photos.
-The exclusive report from People Magazine did include a single shot of the bride and groom with huge smiles on their faces.
+The exclusive report from People did include a single shot of the bride and groom with huge smiles on their faces.

 Camilla rocked a breathtaking white couture gown designed by Mira Zwillinger with handmade embroidery as she held the bouquet of white flowers in her hands.